Millions of people have acid reflux (known as heartburn or GERD) symptoms.

 Remedies for acid reflux symptoms

-In most cases how and what we eat could cause or worsen acid reflux, other factors are smoking, alcohol and most importantly stress.
+Frequently, how and what you eat cause or worsen acid reflux.
+Other contributing factors are smoking, alcohol and often, stress.

-Eating smaller amount of foods, chewing well and avoiding food intake at least four hours before bedtime could be of major help in managing acid reflux symptom management.
+Furthermore, eating a smaller amount of foods, chewing well and avoiding food intake at least four hours before bedtime could help managing acid reflux symptoms.

 and learn more.